tjhall13/grunt-nopache/README.md

 A Integer used for the port the server will listen on.

+#### options.keepAlive
+Type: `Boolean`
+Default value: `false`

+Sets whether the server should run in the background.
+If running as a web server the suggested value is `true`.

+#### options.php
+Type: `Object` or `String`
+Default value: `null`

+If a string is provided, grunt will try to resolve it as a filename and use the file to import an object via `require`.
+In either case, the object is passed to nopache to mock php files.
+See [nopache](http://www.npmjs.com/packages/nopache) for details.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).